 In some cases (e.g. for holidays, antenatal appointments, some adoption appointments, sickness absence and temporary lay-off), there is a statutory entitlement to some pay.
 In other cases, it will depend on what it says in the contract.

 Details will be in your contract, or in the written statement of particulars which sets out your terms and conditions of employment.
-Your employer must provide you with this written statement within two months of starting work.
+Your employer must provide you with this written statement within a month of starting work.
+(From April 2020, the law will change, giving you a right to this statement on your first day at work.)